raspberrypilearning/silly-eyes/en/step_7.md

 Here are some ideas that you could try:
 - Add more body parts
-- Add more sprites with googly eyes
+- Add more sprites with silly eyes
 - Add more backdrops
 - Add more accessories, or add more costumes to your accessories
 - Try different graphic effects